Article 4 Direction

 View the Article 4 Direction Evidence Report.

-Existing HMOs created under permitted development rights up to 23 October 2025
+HMOs created under permitted development rights on or before 23 October 2025

-For existing HMO’s for between 3 and 6 occupants which benefit from permitted development rights and don’t have planning permission, an application for a ‘certificate of lawful use’ can be made.
-If it can be proved the property is operating as a small HMO (Use Class C4), then the Council can issue a formal confirmation of the lawful use.
+For HMO’s for between 3 and 6 occupants which benefit from permitted development rights and don’t have planning permission because they were created on or before 23 October 2025, an application for a ‘certificate of lawful use’ can be made.
+If it can be proved the property was operating as a small HMO (Use Class C4) on or before this date, then the Council can issue a formal confirmation of the lawful use.
 This can help property owners, for example if they sell a property in the future or if the Council considers taking enforcement action against a property.

 A certificate of existing lawful use can be applied for on the Planning Portal website.
 Application forms can also be requested from the Council by email - devcontrol@wakefield.gov.uk.
-Any application must include evidence to support the claim a property is in existing use as a small HMO, for example Council Tax records, tenancy agreements etc.
+Any application must include evidence to support the claim a property was in existing use as a small HMO on or before 23 October 2025, for example Council Tax records, tenancy agreements etc.